LynkerIntel/lcsb-bootstrap/README.md

 ## Requirements

-- Terraform installed on your machine.
-OpenTofu works and is more-open option.
+- OpenTofu installed on your machine.
+Terraform also works.
 - AWS account with appropriate permissions

 ## Setup Instructions